Could You be Pregnant? Get a Pregnancy Test for FREE!

 - Your Breasts Hurt.
 During pregnancy, a woman’s body produces more and more estrogen and progesterone.
 These hormones start to make changes in the body to support the baby’s growth.
 An early sign of pregnancy is breast/nipple tenderness.
-Breast may feel tender, appear bigger due to increased blood flow, and nipples may even change color.
+The breast may feel tender, appear bigger due to increased blood flow, and nipples may even change color.

-- You’re Feeling Different.
+- Feeling Different.
 As well as cramps and sore breasts, early pregnancy can produce nausea, food aversions, exhaustion, frequent urination, and other symptoms.
 No one knows your body like you do, so pay attention to your body.
 Anything out of the ordinary should prompt you to take a pregnancy test.

 - Your Contraception Failed- Birth control pills, condoms, and other types of contraceptive devices don’t provide 100 percent protection from pregnancy.
 In other words, there’s always a slight chance of pregnancy, no matter how careful you are.